 For this game, it would great if you had some paper to hand.
 The aim of the game is to write down each time you see a licence plate that's from a different country, allowing kids to practice their geography as well as their writing.
 At the end of the game, whoever has found the most wins.
 You could even award bonus points to the person who finds the most unusual licence plate.

 This game appears to be very popular with the little ones.
 Simply take it in turns and repeat the phrase "I spy with my little eye something beginning with....".
 You should continue this statement with a clue to an object that is visible for everybody to see.
 For example, if you happen to see some traffic lights while on your travels you could say, I spy with my little eye something beginning with...."T".

 Simon says is a children's game that's been around for centuries.
 When you have chosen one person to be Simon, whatever that person says, everybody else must do.
 For example, if Simon says everybody touch your head, then everybody needs to touch their head as if not, then that person is out of the game.

 This game is also known as yellow bellies and the yellow car game.
-Yellow cars are not that common so every time you see on while on your travels it’s well worth a shout out.
-Each time somebody spots a yellow car the first person to yell “Banana!” receives a point and the person who has the most points at the end of the game, wins.
+Yellow cars are not that common so every time you see one while on your travels it's well worth a shout-out.
+Each time somebody spots a yellow car the first person to yell "Banana!" receives a point and the person who has the most points at the end of the game wins.

 To play this game, you can either sing or hum a song loud enough so that everybody else in the car can hear you and so that they can try to guess the name of the song.
 Instead of songs, you could also hum the tune to your favourite TV show too and allow everybody else in the car to guess.
 When somebody correctly guesses what your song was, they should then hum the next song.